A STORIED HEALTHCARE FACILITYAUGUST 16, 2022| dominicb

 SpeedPro East Bay provided them with the design input and quick installation they needed to make the project a success.
 While eliminating the typical construction headaches

-And the final product has gotten so much positive feedback, the hospital is looking at other opportunities to add wall graphics throughout their healing environments.
+And the final product has gotten so much positive feedback, that the hospital is looking at other opportunities to add wall graphics throughout their healing environments.